Transport and Driving in Chile

-With a reliable and developed transport system, getting around Chile is fairly easy and inexpensive.
-Santiago, Concepción and Valparaíso have efficient metro systems, while buses and trains link all major towns and cities.
-Seeing as Chile is a thin but quite long strip of land, air travel is also a popular means of transport in Chile.
+With a reliable and developed transport system, getting around Chile is easy and inexpensive.
+Santiago and Valparaíso have efficient metro systems while buses and trains link all major towns and cities.
+Seeing as Chile is a thin but quite long strip of land, air travel is also a popular means of transport.

 Public transport in Chile

-Buses are the most popular means of intercity travel in Chile.
-Long-distance buses connect all major destinations in the country, from cities to small villages.
-A number of bus companies offer efficient, clean and comfortable services across the country, and a selection of international bus services connect Chile to its South American neighbours.
+The most popular way to travel between cities in Chile is by bus.
+Long-distance buses connect all major destinations, from cities to small villages.
+Several bus companies offer efficient, clean and comfortable services across the country, and a selection of international bus services connect Chile to its South American neighbours.
 Turbus and Pullman Bus are coach services that cover much of Chile.

-Santiago, Valparaíso and Concepción all have metro systems.
-The metro in Santiago is the most convenient and cost-effective way of getting around the city, but congestion is common at peak times.
+Santiago and Valparaíso have metro systems.
+The metro in Santiago is the most convenient and cost-effective way of getting around the city but congestion is common at peak times.
 The price for a trip on the metro is low and includes transfers.

 Ride-sharing services and taxis in Chile

-Ride-sharing services and mobile applications are readily available in most urban centres.
-These are a good option for expats who cannot speak the local language, as they provide a convenient means of directing the driver without a risk of miscommunication.
+Ride-sharing and ride-hailing services and mobile applications are readily available in most urban centres.
+These are a good option for expats who cannot speak the local language as they provide a convenient means of directing the driver without risk of miscommunication.

 Driving in Chile

-Chile has a good road network, although some of the more remote roads and mountain passes may be in disrepair.
+Chile has a good road network although some of the more remote roads and mountain passes may be in disrepair.
 Highways connecting towns and cities are called rutas nacionales and are identified by numbers.
-The main highway, the Pan-American Highway is a fantastic route that spans across the Americas.
+The Pan-American Highway is a fantastic route that spans across the Americas.
 Route 5, or Ruta 5, is part of this highway and is Chile’s longest route.

 Cars in Chile drive on the right-hand side of the road.
 Chilean roads are relatively easy to navigate, although road signs are in Spanish.
-Several intercity roads are tolled and most don’t take credit cards, so it’s best to have cash on hand when driving across the country.
+Several inter-city roads are tolled, mainly along Ruta 5.
+Tolls may not take credit cards, so it’s best to have cash on hand when driving across the country.